paulosuzart/JTornado/README.rst

 ==============
 JTornado uses a single thread to accept connections from clients using the default enviroment Selector to register its interests on the SelectableChannels
 (ServerSocketChannel or SocketChannel).
 Since its not possible to "fork()" the HttpServer like in python, any task - other than accepting connections - is executed in a thread pool (virtually one thread per processor).

-We should move from simple ByteBuffers to Memory Mapped.
+It means that threads execute Http parse, until a IO operation is need, if so, they simple register the operation interest and become free for processing another event.
+The same happens to writes.

-**Changes in the implementation happens all the time in this early stage.**
+**Changes in the implementation happens all the time in this early stage (Alpha).**

 ==============
 Sample